michelled01/fri_demo/README.md

-Creating a UI to automate calcaultion for fidelity and trace distance in State Tomography.
+Create a UI to automate calculation for fidelity and trace distance in State Tomography.